musm/WinKnownPaths.jl/docs/src/index.md

 ## Usage & Examples

-Here's an example call to determine the system32 path and the system folder path.
+Here's an example call to determine the system folder path and the font folder.

 ```@repl
 using WinKnownPaths